foo123/SortingAlgorithms/manual.md

 > Is `O(N)` sorting possible for arbitrary random numbers??

 Computing the value of a certain number `n` (in a fixed type of encoding, eg `decimal-place`) requires approximately `O(logn)` *"primitive digit"* operations.
-Since, statistically, the **values of numbers in a list is increasingly correlated to the size of the list itself** (i.e lists of size `N` containing random numbers with values in the range `0..N` have **increasingly greater probability as `N` increases**, over all lists of same size `N` containing arbitrary random numbers), one then has an overall complexity of `O(NlogN)` even for arithmetic-based sorting algorithms.
+Since, statistically, the **range of values of numbers in a list of given size is increasingly correlated to the size of the list as the size of the list increases** (i.e lists of size `N` containing random numbers with values over the whole range `0..N` have increasingly greater probability, as `N` increases, over all lists of same size `N`, containing random numbers whose values do not cover the whole range `0..N`), one then has an overall complexity of `O(NlogN)` even for arithmetic-based sorting algorithms.

 See for example *"what is the true complexity of radix sort?"*.